 - 1) Comparable increases are proposed for part-time students, non-degree courses, and certificates, including phase in of rates, consistent with existing policies.
 International graduate students at UIUC will be assessed an International Student fee of \$35 per semester.
 New on-campus international graduate students at UIS will be assessed a one-time, new student international orientation fee of \$175 to provide services necessary for successfully integrating students.
-Summer rates at UIUC and UIC may be assessed on a per credit hour basis. - 2) Students enrolled in UIUC programs leading to P-Age 21 licensure will be assessed a \$790 clinical experience fee. - 3) Students in Food Science and Human Nutrition (FSHN) in the college of ACES will be assessed an additional Practical Experience Fee of \$1,100 per semester while enrolled in the Dietetic Internship. - 4) Students enrolled in self-supporting or cost-recovery programs may be assessed an additional \$250 tuition per ESL 592 or ESL 593 course and/or \$500 tuition per all other ESL 500 level courses.
-These English as a Second Language (ESL) service courses are taken to assist students with their English language skills and include courses within the ESL rubric. - 5) Differential will be assessed to students who entered fall 2015 or after. - 6) New rates apply to students entering fall 2019 or after. - 7) Prior to fall 2019, UIUC students enrolled in the on-campus MENG in Bioengineering were assessed a program fee of \$1,000 per semester.
-Beginning in fall 2019 the program fee will be rolled into tuition.
-For a total cost comparison, the fall 2018 rate has been adjusted to include the program fee. - 8) All first year UIUC MBA students will be assessed a \$500 orientation fee.
-New rates apply to students entering summer 2019 or after, continuing students will be assessed the tuition and program fees initially assessed when entering the program. - 9) Prior to fall 2019, Master of Science in Business Administration (MSBA) students, Master of Science in Financial Engineering (MSFE) students and Master of Science in Management (MSM) students were assessed program fees in addition to tuition.
-Beginning in fall 2019 the program fees will be rolled into tuition for all three programs and for total cost comparisons, the fall 2018 rates have been adjusted to include the program fees.
+Summer rates at UIUC and UIC may be assessed on a per credit hour basis. - Students enrolled in UIUC programs leading to P-Age 21 licensure will be assessed a \$790 clinical experience fee.
+Students in Food Science and Human Nutrition (FSHN) in the College of ACES will be assessed an additional - 3) Students in Food Science and Human Nutrition (FSHN) in the College of ACES will be assessed an additional practical experience fee of \$1,100 per semester while enrolled in the Dietetic Internship. - 4) Students enrolled in self-supporting or cost-recovery programs may be assessed an additional \$250 tuition per ESL 592 or ESL 593 course and/or \$500 tuition per all other ESL 500 level courses.
+These English as a Second Language (ESL) service courses are taken to assist students with their English language skills and include courses within the ESL rubric. - 5) Differential will be assessed to students who entered Fall 2015 or after. - 6) New rates apply to students entering Fall 2019 or after. - 7) Prior to Fall 2019, UIUC students enrolled in the on-campus MENG in Bioengineering were assessed a program fee of \$1,000 per semester.
+Beginning in Fall 2019 the program fee will be rolled into tuition.
+For a total cost comparison, the Fall 2018 rate has been adjusted to include the program fee. - 8) All first year UIUC MBA students will be assessed a \$500 orientation fee.
+New rates apply to students entering Summer 2019 or after, continuing students will be assessed the tuition and program fees initially assessed when entering the program.

+- 9) Prior to Fall 2019, Master of Science in Business Administration (MSBA) students, Master of Science in Financial Engineering (MSFE) students and Master of Science in Management (MSM) students were assessed program fees in addition to tuition.
+Beginning in Fall 2019 the program fees will be rolled into tuition for all three programs and for total cost comparisons, the Fall 2018 rates have been adjusted to include the program fees.
 Non-degree students in the MSFE program will be billed at a per credit hour rate based on the current MSFE rate.
-New MSFE rates apply to students entering fall 2019 or after, continuing students will be assessed the combined tuition and program fees initially assessed when entering the program.
-New MSM rates apply to students entering summer 2019 or after, continuing students will be assessed the combined tuition and program fees initially assessed when entering the program. - 10) UIUC professional part-time MBA is a 7 term program (3 spring, 2 fall and 2 summer terms).
+New MSFE rates apply to students entering Fall 2019 or after, continuing students will be assessed the combined tuition and program fees initially assessed when entering the program.
+New MSM rates apply to students entering Summer 2019 or after, continuing students will be assessed the combined tuition and program fees initially assessed when entering the program. - 10) UIUC professional part-time MBA is a seven-term program (three spring, two fall, and two summer terms).
 Summer term assessment for residents of \$4,577 and non-resident of \$6,870. - 11) Professional Science Masters (PSM) students are required to enroll in an internship course.
-Should a student enroll in credit bearing summer courses, the tuition charged for those credits may be in addition to the tuition required for the internship course. - 12) Master of Engineering in Bioinstrumentation is a three term program (fall, spring, summer) with a summer tuition assessment of \$7,850.
-Effective fall 2017, this program is no longer accepting new students.
+Should a student enroll in credit bearing summer courses, the tuition charged for those credits may be in addition to the tuition required for the internship course. - 12) Master of Engineering in Bioinstrumentation is a three-term program (fall, spring, summer) with a summer tuition assessment of \$7,850.
+Effective Fall 2017, this program is no longer accepting new students.

-Chicago Graduate Students Tuition Increases Per Semester
+Chicago Graduate Students1 Tuition Increases Per Semester